From the R.M. Dolin novel, “AN UNSUSTAINABLE LIFE – The Book of Isaac“

 “Means you’re my bitch, homes” Santi says from the staging area using his questionable-status accent as he works through the stacks of glassware needing to be polished.

-“Am I gonna have to call immigration again,” Patrick teases before redirecting focus.
+“Am I gonna have to call immigration again,” Patrick teases before redirecting his focus.
 “Tell me again what it is you conned Murphy into doing?”

 Patrick laughs, already enjoying where this is going.
 “And what does he say?”